 The Gourmet Shop

 Open since 1979, the Gourmet Shop is always bustling.
 The wait is never too long though, because the kitchen and wine shop are there to be explored.
 Customers may come for the brie and bacon croissant, but leave with a French jacquard tablecloth, an excellent bottle of mildly effervescent txakoli, and a slab of imported cheese for later.
-The mimosa kit — a bottle of sparkling wine and a carafe of orange juice — is a brunch budget favorite.
+Saturdays are particularly delightful for browsing, as the wine shop often has $1 wine tastings to help budding oenophiles looking to expand their palates.

 River Rat Brewery

 Just a short distance from Williams Brice Stadium, River Rat is a great hang.
-The outdoor area is kid and pet friendly, while the rooftop lounge is free of kids, pets, and smoke.
-In addition to its own wide and varied selection of craft brews, River Rat has interesting (in the good way) wines and specials like frosé and other frozen drinks, perfect for a hot Columbia summer (and fall, spring, and occasionally winter).
-The menu features brew friendly fare like smoked wings, nacho fries, and pimiento cheese.
+The outdoor area is kid- and pet-friendly, while the rooftop lounge is free of kids, pets, and smoke.
+In addition to its own wide and varied selection of craft brews, River Rat has interesting (in a good way) wines and specials like frosé and other frozen drinks, perfect for a hot Columbia summer (and fall, spring, and occasionally winter).
+The menu features brew-friendly fare like smoked wings, tacos, burgers, assorted barbecue sliders, and pimiento cheese.
+Located near Williams Brice, the brewery has started offering a special game day menu, just in time for Gamecock football.

 Sakura Japanese Restaurant

 When Sakura’s Forest Acres location closed after the restaurant experienced extensive damage during the flood in 2015, Columbia diners wept.
 When it reopened on Rosewood Drive in 2017, loyal regulars breathed a sigh of relief, followed by a squeal of joy.
 Once again, they would be able to belly up to the bar for fresh, artfully prepared sushi.
-This is the sort of place where diners can let the chef drive the ship, because everything is good.
+This is the sort of place where diners can let the chef drive the ship because everything is good.
 In addition to the sushi, sashimi, tempura, and teriyaki offerings, the soup with fried eel, okra, salmon, or shiitake is an absolute delight.
-Ordered to go, the fried portion will be packaged separately, so the dish can be enjoyed at home with the same gusto.
+If ordered to-go, the fried portion will be packaged separately so that the dish can be enjoyed at home with the same gusto.

 Boca Grande Burritos